aiji42/remix-esbuild-override/README.md

 ## If `postinstall` fails

 If you are building a project in a monorepo such as `yarn workspace`, esbuild replacement in `postinstall` may fail.
-Update the scripts in package.json so that the `esbuild-plugin-alias` is executed before the `remix build` is run.
+Update the scripts in package.json so that the `remix-esbuild-override` is executed before the `remix build` is run.

 ```diff
    "scripts": {